 - The Mini-BeadBeater-24 uses standard screw-cap plastic microvials.
 Stainless steel microvials or special reinforced polypropylene microvials ( XXTuff vials ) are available for dry- or cryo-milling with steel beads.
 Eight larger capacity, 7 ml vials can be processed using an accessory vial-holding ring (see Parts and Accessories below) .

-BioSpec Products manufactures five models of beadbeater cell disrupter.
-We were the first to introduce the 'beadbeating' cell disruption method 30 years ago.
-The Minibeadbeater has been a very successful product and has superseded most traditional methods of cell disruption or homogenization.
-Almost a dozen other manufacturers now offer similar cell disruption machines, many which are well designed and deliver high performance.
-Look for shaking speeds of at least 2000 rpm and a throw (or displacement) of the 2 ml microvial of at least 3/4 inches, shaken in a 'top to bottom of the vial' direction.
+GUIDELINES FROM THE BIOSPEC 'TECH GUYS': BioSpec Products introduced the 'beadbeating' cell disruption method 30 years ago.
+The Minibeadbeater has been a very successful product and has superseded most traditional methods of cell disruption or homogenization for small samples.
+BioSpec manufactures five different models of beadbeater cell disrupter.
+Additionally, a dozen other manufacturers now offer cell disruption machines, most which are well designed and deliver high performance.
+When shopping for a 'beadbeater' look for shaking speeds of at least 2000 rpm and a throw (or displacement) of the 2 ml microvial of at least 3/4 inches, shaken in a 'top to bottom of the vial' direction.